Make New York a shall-issue state and repeal the Cuomo gun ban

-Governor Cuomo’s irresponsible gun control bill will cost New York State thousands of jobs, deprive residents of the means to defend themselves and their families, and place unconstitutional burdens on law abiding citizens, while doing nothing to prevent crime.
+Governor Cuomo’s irresponsible gun control bill has already cost New York State thousands of jobs, deprived residents of the means to defend themselves and their families, and placed unconstitutional burdens on law abiding citizens, while doing nothing to prevent crime.

 Over the last two decades, almost every state in the union has adopted “shall issue” policies with regard to concealed carry permits.
 In shall-issue states, a definite reason is required, from a short and limited list of reasons such as mental illness or a criminal record, to prohibit persons from owning or carrying a gun and using it to defend themselves and their families.
 Rates of violent crime have decreased in every state which has gone “shall issue”.